Skip to contents

 • type: a string; it should usually be specified as type = pred_type These argument names are according to the R convention for the generic stats::predict() function.

-• It must return a vector of numeric values as the prediction.
+• It must return a vector or matrix of numeric values as the prediction.

 You can see an example below of a custom prediction function.